We're an affiliate

 The breeders crossed the American Staffordshire Terrier and the American Pitbull Terrier and other Pitbulls to come up with what they termed a ‘family-friendly Pitbull’.

-When it comes to ranking the muscular bodies of Pitbulls, then the American Bully will take the day compared to other breeds.
+When it comes to ranking the muscular bodies of Pitbulls, the American Bully will take the day compared to other breeds.

 These dogs were selectively bred for thicker muscles, broader chests, stocky necks, and friendly temperament.